diarmidmackenzie/sdt-condensed/OIT.md

 One important *difference* between intrinsic motivation and integrated regulation is the person's perspective in terms of time.
 With intrinsic motivation, although the activity may lead to future benefits such as increased competence, this is not the *aim*.
 Whereas because integrated regulation is always instrumental, there is inherently a focus on future goals or outcomes.

 In order to feel positively inclined towards an activity that is not inherently enjoyable, it is necessary to bring the future to mind.
-Mindfulness of these future outcomes and effects an essential support for identified regulation of an activity.
+Mindfulness of these future outcomes provides an essential support for identified regulation of an activity.

 Another important difference is that intrinsically motivated activities are typically spontaneous, whereas integrated regulation often follows a process of reflection on both goals and values, and the meaning, value or utility of an activity.
 A 2016 study showed that a higher-level of reflection on why one was pursuing a goal (setting it into broader goals  and life context), led to a greater sense of both meaning and autonomy.